-For each Purchase Period ending on or before December 31, 2005, except as hereinafter provided, for a period of 12 months after each Enrollment Date for each such Purchase Period in which the Participant purchases stock (the "Restriction Period"), the shares of Common Stock purchased for that Purchase Period may not be sold, transferred or disposed of by the Participant other than upon death by will or the laws of descent and distribution or to immediate family members or trusts established for their benefit.
-This restriction shall not apply with respect to shares of Common Stock purchased with respect to any Purchase Period beginning on or after January 1, 2006.

-The foregoing restriction shall not apply to the transfer of shares pursuant to a plan of reorganization of the Company, but the stock, securities or other property received in exchange therefore shall also become subject to the same transfer restrictions applicable to the original shares of Common Stock, and shall be held by the Custodian pursuant to the provisions hereof.
+Except as hereinafter provided, for a period of 12 months after each Entry Date for each Purchase Period in which the Participant purchases stock (the "Restriction Period"), the shares of Common Stock purchased for that Purchase Period may not be sold, transferred or disposed of by the Participant other than upon death by will or the laws of descent and distribution or to immediate family members or trusts established for their benefit.
+Such restriction shall not apply to the transfer of such shares pursuant to a plan of reorganization of the Company, but the stock, securities or other property received in exchange therefore shall also become subject to the same transfer restrictions applicable to the original shares of Common Stock, and shall be held by the Custodian pursuant to the provisions hereof.